 2. In this menu you can see the following items:

-• Tour – opens menu of the tour based on presets.
-Here we will set the order and duration of the stop at the specified points.
+• “Tour” icon – opens a window where presets and tours based on presets can be set up.
+For tours, order and duration of the stop at the specified points (presets) can be set.
 See more about this below;

 7. If you need several tours for this camera, repeat these steps.